NEA Baptist Memorial Hospital: Services and facilities

-The hospital is a six-story structure with 228 beds with expansion space for 300 beds total.
-The NEA Baptist Clinic consists of two multispecialty physician structures.
-The campus also houses a free-standing 34,000 square-foot advanced cancer treatment center featuring radiation therapy, chemotherapy, medical oncology, clinical research, as well as supportive services.
+The hospital is a six-story facility with 228 beds and expansion capacity for 300 beds.

+The hospital is part of the NEA Baptist medical campus, which includes NEA Baptist Clinic and the Fowler Family Center for Cancer Care.
+The cancer center is a free-standing 34,000-square-foot facility that includes radiation therapy, chemotherapy, medical oncology, clinical research, and support services.